Humana Press

 Humana Press was an American academic publisher of science, technology, and medical books and journals founded in 1976.
 It was bought by Springer Science+Business Media in 2006.

 History

-Humana published more than 100 new books and 25 journals per year, with a back list of approximately 1,500 titles in areas such as molecular biology, neuroscience, cancer research, pathology, and medicine.
+Humana published more than 100 new books and 25 journals per year with a backlist of approximately 1,500 titles in areas such as molecular biology, neuroscience, and medicine.

-The company was founded in 1976 in Clifton, New Jersey by Thomas L. Lanigan and his wife, Julia Lanigan, both chemists, and published its first book in 1977.
-The company was acquired by Springer Science+Business Media in the fall of 2006 and continues to publish titles in a range of book series under the Humana Press imprint.
-The company's employees remained at its Totowa, NJ home until June 2008, when they were moved to the Springer offices in New York City.
+The company was founded in 1976 in Clifton, New Jersey, by Thomas L. Lanigan and his wife, Julia Lanigan, both chemists, and published its first book in 1977.
+The company was acquired by Springer Science+Business Media in the fall of 2006 and continues to publish titles of book series under the Humana Press imprint.

-Following the research areas of interest of its founders, Humana publications focused on the areas of molecular biology and medicine.
-Humana’s flagship product was the Methods in Molecular Biology book series, which produced more than 1200 published volumes, more than 33,000 individual protocols, and an extensive online database, Springer Protocols.